wleddy/bikematch/bikematch/views/templates/bikematch/haveabike_contact.md

 ## How it works:
 Fill out the form here and tell us about the bike.

-We will contact you when we have a match for you.
-You and the recipient will be provided with each other's contact information so that you can make your own arrangements to hand off the bike.

 ### Guidelines
 1. Participation in the Bike Match program constitues your agreement to the terms of the